fakela/documentation/build-your-first-document-parsing-api/training-interface.md

-Click on any field input in the form, you should see the blue boxes on your document changing.
+2. Click on any field input in the form, as seen below, you should see the blue boxes on your document change.

 [block:image]